cesar0k/smart-recipe-finder/README.md

 HUGGINGFACE_API_TOKEN=<your_huggingface_token_here>
 ```

-If you need to change the application or database ports because they are already in use on your machine, you can do so by editing the APP_PORT and MYSQL_PORT variables in your local .env file.
+If you need to change the application or database ports because they are already in use on your machine, you can do so by editing the APP_PORT and DB_EXTERNAL_PORT variables in your local .env file.

 ### 3. Build and Run the Application